The Hottest Dating Trends of 2021, From Astrolove To Hardballing

 Yes, More Virtual Dating

-A Bumble survey found that 46% of daters prefered virtual first dates over meeting up in person right away.
-In the U.S., the use of the app’s Voice Call and Video Chat features increased by 70% after the State of Emergency was declared this past spring.
+A Bumble survey found that 46% of daters preferred virtual first dates over meeting up in person right away.
+In the UK, the use of the app’s Voice Call and Video Chat features increased by 70% after the UK went into lockdown last spring.
 Of course, if you’re getting sick of Zoom dates, there are ways to mix it up.
 You could play trivia, have a Netflix Party, or play an online game like Quiplash.

 The Rise Of “New Dawn Daters”